Chocolate S’mores Cake

 This makes one tall 8 inch cake or two shorter ones.
 I made the one tall and sliced it in half.

-*I like to make the meringue fresh before serving because that’s when it tastes the best but you can also make it all at once.
+*I like to make the meringue fresh before serving because that’s when it tastes the best but you can also make it all at once and store it in the fridge for a few days.

 Nutrition